Tradgic Death of India First Female Prime Minister.

 The Green Revolution

-The Green Revolution in India, which began in the 1960s and continued into the 1980s, had significant impacts on agriculture, economy, and society, particularly during Indira Gandhi's tenure as Prime Minister.
+The Green Revolution in , which took root in the 1960s and extended into the 1980s, profoundly transformed agriculture, the economy, and society—effects that were especially pronounced during ’s tenure as Prime Minister.

 Here are the key impacts: